day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 it will become the prefered method of registering all handlers.
 The existing 7 registration functions will ultimately be deprecated.

-`reg` will take one argument, a map, which defines all aspects of the handler.
-The argument can also be a vector of maps to allows for multiple handlers to be registered at once.
+`reg` will take one argument, a map, which captures the handler aspects of the handler.

+The argument to `reg` can also be a vector of maps to allow for multiple handlers to be registered at once.

 ## Examples